BlueLazyFish/step2blend/README.md

 ./scripts/ship-mac.sh
 ```

-That single script rebuilds `step2glb`, runs the bundle script, copies
-bin+lib into `step_importer/`, and refreshes the release zip at the
-repo root.
-Pass `--install` to also drop the addon into your live
-Blender addons folder.
+That single script rebuilds `step2glb`, runs the bundle script, copies bin and lib into `step_importer/`, and refreshes the release zip at the repo root.
+Pass `--install` to also drop the addon into your live Blender addons folder.

 ### Windows

-The Windows binary is built by GitHub Actions — no local Windows machine
-required to ship a release.
-Tag a `v*` ref and the workflow at
-`.github/workflows/build-windows.yml` produces a release zip and attaches
-it to the matching GitHub Release.
+The Windows binary is built by GitHub Actions, so no local Windows machine is required to ship a release.
+Tag a `v*` ref and the workflow at `.github/workflows/build-windows.yml` produces a release zip and attaches it to the matching GitHub Release.

-If you do want to iterate locally on Windows, install Visual Studio 2022
-Build Tools + vcpkg, then:
+If you want to iterate locally on Windows, install Visual Studio 2022 Build Tools and vcpkg, then:

 ```powershell
 cd step2glb